fauverism/NotesModal/README.md

 # NotesModal
-A modal written in angular to take notes :memo:
+A modal written in angular to take :memo: